TotalAV vs. Norton 2025: Which Guards Your Devices Better?

 Read Norton Antivirus Review

-Each of these products offers a variety of features like ransomware protection, a password manager, anti-phishing, and malware detection including spyware and adware.
+TotalAV and Norton share various features, such as ransomware protection, a password manager, anti-phishing, and malware detection, including spyware and adware.
 Norton, however, has a few additional features that helped it take the lead.
 Parental controls, cloud backup, and dark web monitoring are all useful features that will increase your security.
-If you don’t feel you need those, TotalAV includes device optimization tools that Norton sells separately.
+We've tested Norton Family and recommend these parental controls.

 TotalAV vs. Norton: test results

 If you’ve ever received a product that didn’t work the way it was advertised, you can appreciate the need for third-party testing.
-It’s an important part of the cybersecurity landscape because it tests products to make sure they use the most recent technologies and block the newest threats.
+It’s an important part of the cybersecurity landscape because it tests products to ensure they utilize the most recent technologies and block the newest threats.
+When testing antivirus software, we look at third-party test results for performance, protection, and usability.
+We also conduct our own in-house tests using EICAR, which proves how well an antivirus product stops phishing sites and malicious files.

 Learn more Get TotalAV